Absolutely maximally entangled pure states of multipartite quantum systems: Setting the stage

-see Appendix~\ref{app:AMEtoolbox}.
-Such a construction exists for all $d$, except $d=2$ and $d=6$, for which there are no OLS.
 The $2$-unitary matrix corresponding to the state in Eq. (\ref{eq:ame_from_ols}) constructed from an OLS gives a 2-unitary permutation of order $d^2$,

-Again, $2$-unitary permutations exist in all local dimensions $d$ except $d=2$ and $d=6$.
+From the existence of OLS$(d)$ it follows that $2$-unitary permutations exist in all local dimensions $d$ except $d=2$ and $d=6$.
 If a $2$-unitary permutation is multiplied on either side with a diagonal unitary matrix, it remains $2$-unitary.
 In fact, permutations that are dual/T-dual unitary remain dual/T-dual unitary under such generally non-local unitary operations.

 Notions of $2$-unitarity and its generalization to multi-unitary matrices for constructing AME states with more than $4$ parties was formulated in \cite{Goyeneche2015}.
-Circuits constructed using dual unitaries have been recently widely studied as models of nonintegrable many-body quantum systems \cite{BKP19}, in which correlation functions can be solved for exactly, for a recent review see \cite{BCP_review2025}.
+Circuits constructed using dual unitary matrices have been recently studied as models of nonintegrable many-body quantum systems \cite{BKP19}, in which correlation functions can be solved for exactly, for a recent review see \cite{BCP_review2025}.
 This is facilitated by a ``space-time'' duality that is operational for dual unitary gates and explains their name.
-If the circuits are constructed of 2-unitaries they have been shown to possess extreme ergodic properties similar to that of Bernoulli systems at the apex of the classical ergodic hierarchy \cite{ASA_2021}.
+The circuits constructed of $2$-unitary matrices possess extreme ergodic properties \cite{ASA_2021}, similar to that of Bernoulli systems at the apex of the classical ergodic hierarchy.